Mirror Mirror (House)

 "Mirror Mirror" is the fifth episode of the fourth season of House and the seventy-fifth episode overall.
-It aired on October 30, 2007.
+It aired on Fox on October 30, 2007.

 Plot

 Medicine

 House's team gets a patient (Frank Whaley) with breathing problems with no apparent cause.
 He was just robbed and does not have I.D. on him, and they do not have his past medical records.
 Foreman suggests it might be a result of a vocal cord spasm, and they give him methacholine which would worsen it and thus provide a diagnosis.
 The patient complains of additional symptoms, and Foreman determines that he is faking them.
 His alleged symptoms are the same as those of other patients, and the name he gave them was the same as the paramedic.
-Foreman thinks he might have Munchausens, but House thinks it might be a rare form of anterograde amnesia known as Giovannini mirror syndrome (Named After Giovannina Conchiglia) that causes a patient to mimic those around him.
+Foreman thinks he might have Munchausens, but House thinks it might be a rare form of anterograde amnesia known as Giovannini mirror syndrome (named after Giovannina Conchiglia) that causes a patient to mimic those around him.
 House suggests that they try to convince the patient that he is a doctor, since a mirror syndrome patient would be convinced, but a Munchausens patient would not.
 They go to one of Wilson's surgeries, and the patient acts like a doctor.
 Specifically, he acts like Wilson.
 Wilson later notes that mirror patients always mirror the most dominant person in the room, which means that Wilson was more dominant than House.
 House explains that as a consequence of the fact that Wilson was in charge of the surgery.